ZeeshanAli-0704/Interview-Questions-Front-End/mmt.md

 - What if we manipulate cookies and change the domain name?
 - Chrome Browser Latest feature
 - when we click on link & open new instance of chrome can we transfer current session info to new window?
 (Latest chrome feature)
+- What is credentials's true or credential include means?

 ## Javascript
 - Hoisting behavior